 Setting aside the disparities between a border wall and a wall around a piece of personal property, there's a much bigger problem with this meme: this isn't Pelosi's house.

-The pictured property, known as the Queen Anne, is located at 2724 Pacific Avenue in Pacific Heights, a wealthy area of San Francisco.
-The house was deigned by E.A.
+The pictured property is located at 2724 Pacific Avenue in Pacific Heights, a wealthy area of San Francisco.
+The house was designed by E.A.
 Hermann, constructed in 1894 and was the most expensive house on the San Francisco market in 2013 (it eventually sold for $24 million in 2015).
-However, Pelosi doesn’t own it.
+However, Pelosi doesn't own it.

 The confusion likely stems from a virtual tour of the mansion published in Forbes in 2013.
 The writer of the article mentioned Pelosi because her house was in the same neighborhood and could be seen from one of the mansion's wraparound porches:

 Next we climb the stairs and venture out onto the wraparound porches to take in palatial views of the city.
 Straight ahead, miles past the adjoining estate owned by the Dolby family (of Dolby Labs), lies the peak of the Transamerica Pyramid; to the left, past Congresswoman Nancy Pelosi's red brick manse, lies the Bay and in it the infamous island of Alcatraz.

 It's true that Pelosi lives (or lived) in Pacific Heights, but we couldn't find much information about the House Minority Leader's San Francisco home.
 We did, however, find a few photographs of Pelosi's "red brick manse" from a 2007 protest that was staged outside the property.